privacytrustlab/ml_privacy_meter/README.md

 The `.yaml` file allows you to specify the hyperparameters for training the model, and the details of the membership inference attack.

-For a comprehensive explanation of each parameter, please refer to each `.yaml` file.
-Upon completion, you will find the results in the `demo` folder, with the attack results saved in `demo/report`.
+For a comprehensive explanation of each parameter, please refer to each `.yaml` file and the explanation [here](configs/README.md).
+You can also refer to the [demo notebook](demo.ipynb) for a step-by-step walkthrough.
+Upon audit completion, you will find the results in the `demo` folder, with the attack results saved in `demo/report`.
 Furthermore, we also offer a timing log for each run, which can be found in the file `log_time_analysis.log`.
 We recommend running each new set of experiments with different hyperparameters under a different `log_dir` to avoid misusing old trained models or losing previous results.

 ### Supported dataset and models by default